kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 So what is to be learnt from the story?

+First of all, never ever try to spare resources on fundamental security.
+It will cost much more money in the end if you screw up.
+I think fortunately that it is evident for lots of companies by now.
+The main problem I see however is that many organizations are usually uninterested in fixing old security problems because they are either in a rush for money (thus prioritizing the development of new features), or don't see much added value of fixing something "that has been working well for ages" or just have no idea what the problem is.

-First, never ever spare time and money on fundamental security.
-But I don't believe T-Systems wanted to save a little money on the development.
-It's much more likely that their developers were simple not aware of many current practices.
-It should be part of the common sense by 2017 for a long time to hash passwords appropriately when storing them.
+To be honest, I don't believe T-Systems Hungary wanted to save a little bit of money on development.
+It's much more likely that their developers were simple not aware of the "state of the art" in information security, although there are so many great materials about the topic (please let me recommend you my favourite sources: [Troy Hunt's][troy-hunt-blog], [Scott Helme's][scott-helme-blog] and the [Paragon Initiative Enterprises'][paragonie-blog] blog).
-It's unbelievable that they slept through the last 10 years and didn't know about it.

-It also confirms my point of view that software developers should be regulated as thorougly as other engineering professionals.
-We should set our standards to a much higher level in quality, reliability and security than we currently do.
+This case also confirms my point of view that software developers should be regulated as thorougly as other engineering professionals.
+We should set our standards to a much higher level of quality, reliability and security than we currently do.
 Fortunately, the progress we have been seeing in last last decades is really promising, but we still have a long way to go.

 Another moral of the story is that if something goes really bad, be brave and take responsibility.
 This should be quite natural for everybody, but apparently there are some people who just can't do it.
 The point is that if you screw up,